 - Research Interests/Specializations

-Spatial Politics; Inequality; Epistemologies of Architecture and Planning; History and Criticism of Architecture and Urbanism; Design Activism; Decolonizing the Curatorial; Racial Capitalism; Urban Peripheries; Brazil; Peripheral Subjectivities
+Spatial Politics; Inequality; Epistemologies of Architecture and Planning; History and Criticism of Architecture and Urbanism; Decolonizing Architecture and Planning; Racial Capitalism; Urban Peripheries; Brazil; Peripheral Subjectivities.

 - M.S.
 Architecture, University of California, Berkeley